Rs306/Team3_Final_Project/README.md

 - The assistant must always cite page numbers.
 - If insufficient context is available, it says:
   _“I don’t have enough information in the document to answer that.
 Could you please clarify or ask a different question?”_
-- No hallucinations or external data are allowed.
+- No hallucinations or external data are allowed if you don't switch mode.
 - The assistant is polite, accurate, and document-focused.
+- It offers reliable, relevant information if the chatbot is not able to locate the prompt in the uploaded files and it automatically help you to link or provide insights.

 ## License